only-cliches/Nano-SQL/website/src/query/create-table.md

 }).exec().then..
 ```

+### Unique Indexes

-You can also set indexes to only allow a single row for each indexed value:
+Normally indexes allow multiple rows to be attached to each index value.
+You can change this and set indexes to only allow a single row for each indexed value:

 ```typescript
 // index values inside an array